-- Upload the file directly into the Applicant Portal. - You may provide titles and short descriptions to provide context for panelists using the text box provided during the upload process. - If applicable, include any cue information to indicate the start of each selection.
+- Upload the file directly into the Applicant Portal. - Ensure file size restrictions do not prohibit you from using this option.
+If so, see Option One above. - You may provide titles and short descriptions to provide context for panelists using the text box provided during the upload process. - If applicable, include any cue information to indicate the start of each selection.